Cimalab-unal/PancreaticCancerDetection-EndoscopyUltrasound/README.md

+## Under revision

-# Automatic detection of pancreatic malignant lesions in echoendoscopy
+# A robust descriptor of the pancreas tissue for automatic detection of pancreatic cancer in endoscopic ultrasonography

 **Authors**:
 Josué Ruano(a), María Jaramillo(a), Martín Gómez(b), and Eduardo Romero(a)